mnberthe/aws-solutions-architect-associate-notes/README.md

 __RDS Proxy__
   - Fully managed database proxy for RDS
   - Allows apps to pool and share DB connections established with the database
-  - mproving database efficiency by reducing the stress on database resources (e.g., CPU, RAM) and minimize open connections (and timeouts)
+  - improving database efficiency by reducing the stress on database resources (e.g., CPU, RAM) and minimize open connections (and timeouts)
   - Serverless, autoscaling, highly available (multi-AZ)
   - __Reduced RDS & Aurora failover time by up 66%__
   - __Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager__